 ACCESSIBILITY – A plastic Mobi mat system leads from the base of the Summerville Pool to the shoreline, enabling mobility devices to access the sand and water.
 A beach wheelchair is available in summer – call 392-7688 to book.

 LOCATION – In the historic Beach neighborhood south of Queen Street East, a vibrant street with an eclectic mix of shops, cafes, pubs, and restaurants.

 WASHROOMS – Accessible washrooms open daily from morning to evening, from April/May to October.

 Donald D. Summerville Outdoor Olympic Pool complex is located on the beach, at Woodbine Park.
 This facility features a 50 meter Olympic size pool, 25 meter training pool, and a separate diving pool.
 The diving pool features 5 and 10 meter diving platforms.

 Fireworks at Ashbridges Bay and a party at Woodbine Park are slated to help Beach residents celebrate Canada Day (and our country’s 152nd birthday) on Monday, July 1.

 The Q107 Canada Day Picnic runs from noon until dusk at Woodbine Park (1695 Queen St. E.) on July 1.

-Admission is free to the event which will feature tribute bands, a beer garden, food vendors and more.
-The Q107 Rock & Roll Tributes will honour Neil Young, Santana, Radiohead, U2, Foo Fighters, Chicago and Red Hot Chili Peppers.
+Admission is free to the event which will feature tribute bands, a beer garden, food vendors, and more.
+The Q107 Rock & Roll Tributes will honor Neil Young, Santana, Radiohead, U2, Foo Fighters, Chicago, and Red Hot Chili Peppers.

 The night will be capped off with the annual Canada Day fireworks display set for Ashbridges Bay beginning at approximately 9:45 p.m.